shirkeharsh/StandBy-Memory-Cleaner/README.md

 >SAFE TO USE WITH EVERY ANTI- CHEAT.

 ## USAGE
->Copy 'SMC' to Local Disck C.
+>Copy 'SMC' to Local Disk C.
 >
 >Run cmd as adminstrator.
 >